sffjunkie/pkiviewer/ReadMe.md

    fancy output/SVG & HTML generation and
    [cryptography](https://cryptography.io/en/latest/) for the low level parsing.

-1. It stcks fairly closely to the output from the `openssl` binary
+1. It sticks fairly closely to the output from the `openssl` binary

 DER format certificates should have the extension '.cer' and PKCS#12 '.p12'